Desert Gold Ventures (CVE:DAU) Trading 25% Higher – Here’s Why

-Shares of Desert Gold Ventures Inc. (CVE:DAU – Get Free Report) shot up 25% on Friday .
+Shares of Desert Gold Ventures Inc. (CVE:DAU – Get Free Report) rose 25% during trading on Saturday .
 The company traded as high as C$0.08 and last traded at C$0.08.
-384,000 shares were traded during trading, an increase of 168% from the average session volume of 143,384 shares.
+Approximately 384,000 shares changed hands during mid-day trading, an increase of 168% from the average daily volume of 143,384 shares.
 The stock had previously closed at C$0.06.

 Desert Gold Ventures Company Profile